vietstacker/Viettel-Digital-Talent-Program-2022/Practice-6/NguyenThiHuong/README.md

 Using TLS authentication to secure communication between nodes is an efficient security solution on doing networking.

-To understand how to create a cluster, I use 2 laptop running docker engine, with IP address: 192.168.1.31 and 192.168.146, respectively.
+To understand how to create a cluster, I use 2 laptops running docker engine, with IP addresses: 192.168.1.31 and 192.168.146, respectively.

   <img src="imgs/anh12.png">